Chart Color Schemes

 Millbank features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households account for 63.6% of all households, including 19.0% couples with children, 28.5% couples without children, and 15.1% single parent families.
-Non-family households make up the remaining 36.4%, with lone person households at 32.5% and group households comprising 3.8%.
-The median household size is 2.2 people, smaller than the Rest of Qld average of 2.4.
+Family households constitute 63.6% of all households, including 19.0% couples with children, 28.5% couples without children, and 15.1% single parent families.
+Non-family households account for the remaining 36.4%, with lone person households at 32.5% and group households comprising 3.8%.
+The median household size is 2.2 people, which is smaller than the Rest of Qld average of 2.4.

 Frequently Asked Questions - Households